 Marital Deduction Trust

-A Marital Deduction Trust can also be used for purposes to avoid a guardianship of an incapacitated spouse.
+A marital deduction trust can also be used for purposes to avoid guardianship of an incapacitated spouse.

-Two types of Marital Deduction Trusts are the QTIP Trust (Qualified Terminable Interest Property Trust) and Qualified Domestic Trust.
+Two types of marital deduction trust are the QTIP Trust (Qualified Terminable Interest Property Trust) and Qualified Domestic Trust.